 - We need to stick to our knowingness, however, we don’t let them off the hook in terms of encouraging them to become the best clinician possible because we know that those skills are critical for obvious reasons.
 At the same time, they are focused on playing a bigger game and we have the skills and experience to help them succeed.

-- Far too many PT’s under-appreciate the importance of the environment and structure needed to make their pathway to success less stressful and more spirited with fun and gamesmanship.
-Taking this PT ownership game too seriously is unhealthy and creates a self-serving breeding ground for the company culture instead of “we are all in it to win it together” company culture.
+- Far too many physical therapists under-appreciate the importance of the environment and structure needed to make their pathway to success less stressful and more spirited with fun and gamesmanship.
+Taking this physical therapy ownership game too seriously is unhealthy and creates a self-serving breeding ground for the company culture instead of “we are all in it to win it together” company culture.

 - Abandon the focus on doing-ness and try to live by the reality that all accomplishments start with the correct think first with the best actions steps in business success to follow with virtually no effort at all.

 As always, thank you for listening.
 Our mission with MEG Academy is to pick from where PT school left off and give you the feeling of having what’s better than an MBA because it’s all PT focused.
 So, subscribe and share our podcast with others.
 If you want more personal attention then please call us at 727-268-8500 x 102, or visit our website at www.megbusiness.com and check us out and schedule your own practice assessment call.